Andrew Kelsall | Graphic Designer

-Displayed below is an amazing color effect that all designers should see.
-If you take a look at the X’s, they both look as though they are different colors.
+Displayed above is an amazing trichromacy colour effect that all designers should see.
+If you take a look at the X’s, they both look as though they are different colours.
 However, they’re not.
-The colors are exactly the same tone:
+The colours are exactly the same tone:

 Look at where both the X’s intersect at the middle-base of the image.
-You can see there that the ‘true color’ is in fact a greyish-yellow tone (a mixture of the two colors used in the rectangles).
+You can see there that the ‘true colour’ is in fact a greyish-yellow tone (a mixture of the two colours used in the rectangles).
 This effect is based on a painting by Josef Albers.

 To see something a little weirder, take a look at the second image I have devised, taking the effect one step further:

 As can be seen, the horizontal bar appears to show a gradient, starting with yellow on the left, to grey on the right.
-However, as with the first image, the color is a solid tone—not a gradient of two colors at all.
-If you don’t believe me, drag the images into PhotoShop® and whip out the color-picker tool ;)
+However, as with the first image, the colour is a solid tone—not a gradient of two colours at all.
+If you don’t believe me, drag the images into PhotoShop® and whip out the colour-picker tool!

 Why is this happening?